ciscoheat/superforms-web/src/routes/concepts/timers/+page.md

 <Form {data} />

-Experimenting with these three timers and the delays between them, is certainly possible to prevent the feeling of unresponsiveness in many cases.
-Please [share your results](https://github.com/ciscoheat/sveltekit-superforms/discussions), if you do!
+Experimenting with these three timers and the delay between them, it's certainly possible to prevent the feeling of unresponsiveness in many cases.
+Please share your results on [Discord](https://discord.gg/AptebvVuhB) or [Github](https://github.com/ciscoheat/sveltekit-superforms/discussions), if you do!

 <Next section={concepts} />